jsiek/deduce/LinearSearch.md

 	  }
 ```

-In the case for `false`, we need to prove
+In the case where `x ≠ y`, we need to prove

 ```
 Goal: